 How Do New Jersey Court’s Define “Pain and Suffering?”

-If an individual is injured as a result of the negligence of another individual or entity in the State of New Jersey, they have the legal right to seek compensation for their injuries – both physical and mental.
+If an individual gets an injury as a result of the negligence of another individual or entity in the State of New Jersey, they have the legal right to seek compensation for their injuries – both physical and mental.
 These compensatory damages are known as “pain and suffering” compensation.
 But, what is it and how do New Jersey courts define “pain and suffering?”

-“Pain and suffering,” can loosely be defined as the physical or mental suffering a person experiences as a result of an accident.
+The loose definition of “pain and suffering” is that it is the physical or mental suffering a person experiences as a result of an accident.
 It includes Pain, Suffering, Disability, Impairment and the Loss of Enjoyment of Life.
-Pain and suffering is divided into two distinct components: physical and mental.
+We can divide pain and suffering into two distinct components: physical and mental.

 Physical Pain and Suffering

 Physical pain and suffering refer to the actual bodily injuries a plaintiff incurs as a result of an accident.
-Physical pain and suffering claims includes pain for the actual injury suffered as well as the natural effects and consequences that the injury and pain causes to a person’s life, both now and in the future.
+Furthermore, physical pain and suffering claims include pain for the actual injury suffered.
+In addition to the natural effects and consequences that the injury and pain causes to a person’s life.
+Both now and in the future.

 Mental Pain and Suffering